phasety/sur/docs/dev.rst

 .. note::

-    To code, you'll also need an editor.
-Could be any you prefer!
+    To code, of course you'll also need an editor.
+Could be anyone you prefer!
-    Some people prefer simple ones like ``gedit`` (installed by default) or geany.
+    Some people prefers simple ones like ``gedit`` (installed by default) or geany.
 Some other prefers something more geeky like ``vim`` or even more complete tools like ``pydev`` or ``ninja-ide``.